1. Admission Requirements

 A Completed University or College Degree

-All applicants to the MIPLC must hold a Bachelor's degree or higher.
-While most of our students hold a previous degree in law, natural sciences, or engineering, we also welcome students from other disciplines.
-If the subject of your prior studies seems to lack an obvious relation to IP, we invite you to convince us in your letter of motivation why you are nevertheless an interesting candidate for our LL.M. program.
+All applicants must hold a Bachelor's degree or higher.
+While most of our students have a previous degree in law, natural sciences or engineering, we also welcome students from other disciplines.
+If the subject of your prior studies seems to lack an obvious relation to IP, we invite you to persuade us in your letter of motivation why you are nevertheless an interesting candidate for our LL.M. program.

-To start your studies at the MIPLC, you are required to have gained at least 240 ECTS* credits which are generally equivalent to a four-year Bachelor's degree.
-At the MIPLC, you will gain 60 ECTS credits, amounting to a total of 300 ECTS credits, which is the minimum required for the Master's degree.
+To start your studies at the MIPLC, you are required to have attained at least 240 ECTS* credits, which are generally equivalent to a four-year Bachelor's degree.
+At MIPLC, you will earn 60 ECTS credits, amounting to 300 ECTS credits, which is the minimum required for the Master's degree.

-If you have fewer than 240 ECTS credits, e.g. because you only have a three-year Bachelor's degree, we can recognize additional credits you have gained from professional experience.
-You can earn a maximum of 60 ECTS credits that way.
-However, you must then have at least two years of professional experience: one year for the extra credits, and another year to satisfy the professional experience requirement (see below).
+If you have fewer than 240 ECTS credits, e.g. because you only have a three-year Bachelor’s degree, we can recognize additional credits you have acquired through professional experi-ence.
+You can earn a maximum of 60 ECTS credits in this manner.
+However, if you are awarded 60 ECTS credits for prior professional experience, you must have at least two years of professional experience: one year for the extra credits, and another year to satisfy the pro-fessional experience requirement (see 1.2).

-Apart from actual employment in a paid position, the MIPLC recognizes as professional experience also internships, work as a graduate research assistant, and legal traineeships for the bar exam (e.g. the German "Referendariat").
+"Full-time" means a working time of approx. 35-40 hours per week.
+Part-time work will be calculate on pro-rata basis.
+Apart from employment in a paid position, the MIPLC also recognizes the following as professional experience: postgraduate internships, work as a graduate research assistant, and legal traineeships for the bar exam.